About costs and payment

 If you receive an invalid charge — for example, you're charged for a lead that isn’t related to your business or the services you offer — you can dispute the charge in your account.
 Here are the types of charged leads that are eligible for a credit:

 - Requested job isn’t listed on your profile.

 - Customer’s location isn’t listed on your profile.

-- Not a customer (e.g. wrong number, sales call or other solicitation).
+- Not a customer (for example: wrong number, sales call or other solicitation).

 - Not a human (spam or bot).

 - You were charged twice for the same customer lead within 15 days.